BitcoinDesign/Guide/guide/onboarding/getting-to-know-your-users.md

 ## Brainstorm solutions with your team
 With this information, you can weaken the barriers and strengthen the motivators to craft the best experience for a user like Josh.

-To weaken Josh's "Fear of losing private key", a wallet might opt to initially backup an encrypted version of his recovery phrase to a cloud provider and educate him over time on how to take more control of his private key.
+To weaken Josh's "Fear of losing a private key," a wallet might opt to initially backup an encrypted version of his recovery phrase to a cloud provider and educate him over time on how to take more control of his private key.

 Given that control is a motivator, a wallet could aim to provide as much customizability as possible such as fee selection or coin selection.